-If you use AI in hiring in Maryland, you must notify candidates within 30 days or face $500 fines.
+If you use automated tools for hiring in Maryland, you must notify applicants within 30 days or face penalties for non-compliance.

 What do these statuses mean? ▼